casper9429-kth/ZEPHYR_OUT_OF_TREE_DRIVER/README.md

 # ZEPHYR_OUT_OF_TREE_DRIVER
 This repo have the goal to learn and show how to add a out of tree driver in zephyr, and document common problems and how to solve them.
-For now it doesn't work.
+For now it will add an empty driver for the PYD1598 sensor and access it in main.c.

 # Primary Sources:
 * [Adding an Out-of-Tree sensor driver to Zephyr](https://blog.golioth.io/adding-an-out-of-tree-sensor-driver-to-zephyr/)